josancamon19/self-attention-pytorch/README.md

   - 1 complete encoder block: (mha - residual - ffn - residual), gpt 3 has 96 blocks.
   - 1 attention layer, means the mha layer in the block.
   - how many to stack together?
-    - empirical scalling laws, chinchilla slcaling laws, common existing sizes
+    - empirical scalling laws, chinchilla scaling laws, common existing sizes
+    - [ ] Further writing about this is required
     - bigger, more learnings, harder to train, if dataset is small, risk overfitting.